pankajToday/Nitseditor_Plugin_Dev/README.md

     $ php artisan nitsPlguin:makeModel Blog

+You can check your file inside `Plugins/Blog/Models/` folder.

 For controllers you can type:

     $ php artisan nitsPlugin:makeController Blog

-By default it will create BlogController inside `Plugins/Blogs/Controllers/BlogController`
+By default it will create `BlogController` class inside `Plugins/Blog/Controllers/BlogController` folder

+You can create databases by this command:

+    $ php artisan nitsPlugin:createDatabase Blog

+By default it will make database with class `BlogTable` inside `Plugins/Blog/Databases/`

+For migrating the database:

+    $ php artisan nitsPlugin:migrateDatabase Blog

+This will by default take the up function inside `BlogTable` class and create the tables in the database.